ronnymees/fullstackdevelopment_eoict/docs/81_vm/README.md

 With that last `exit` command you will disconnect from your VM and get the windows commandprompt again.

-You can close the `powershell` now.
+You can close the terminal now.